Naval Station Norfolk Chambers Field

 Naval Station Norfolk Chambers Field (IATA: NGU, ICAO: KNGU, FAA LID: NGU), or LP-1/Chambers Field, commonly known as Chambers Field, is named after Captain Washington Irving Chambers.
-It is a military airport in Norfolk, Virginia that is a part of Naval Station Norfolk.
+It is a military airport in Norfolk, Virginia, that is a part of Naval Station Norfolk.
 It supports naval air forces in the United States Fleet Forces Command, those operating in the Atlantic Ocean, Mediterranean Sea, and Indian Ocean.
-It's important to note that, "Chambers Field" only refers to the geographical area of the airport runway, taxiways, two heliports and six helipads.
+"Chambers Field" only refers to the geographical area of the airport runway, taxiways, two heliports and six helipads.

 History

 NAS (Naval Air Station) Norfolk started its roots training aviators at Naval Air Detachment, Curtiss Field, Newport News, on May 19, 1917.
 Approximately five months later, with a staff increasing to five officers, three aviators, ten enlisted sailors and seven aircraft, the detachment was renamed Naval Air Detachment, Naval Operating Base, Hampton Roads.
 The aircraft, all seaplanes, were flown across the James River and moored to stakes in the water until canvas hangars were constructed.
 The new location offered sheltered water in an ice-free harbor, perfect for seaplane landings, good anchorage on the beach front, accessibility to supplies from Naval Station Norfolk and room for expansion.
 Its mission was to conduct anti-submarine patrols, train aviators and mechanics and run an experimental facility.